PLAYING UP: A Live Art Game for Kids and Adults

 PLAYING UP public Play-Ins are an energetic and enjoyable game that involves kids and their accompanying adults working together as a team to complete activities and tasks in order to create their own work of Live Art.
 Individual activities last between 20 and 60 minutes and players can choose to do one or all of the artworks available throughout the duration of the event.

-Look out for public play in’s of PLAYING UP across the UK, all previous and upcoming events are featured below.
+Look out for public play in’s of PLAYING UP across the UK - previous events are featured below.

 Herbert Art Gallery & Museum, Museums At Night